Gomes Eanes de Zurara: Chronicle of the henrican discoveries

-Role in the History of Racist Ideas
+Racism

-In the 21st century, the work of Zurara has been re-examined for its foundational role in the development of modern racist ideology.
-Historian Ibram X. Kendi, in his 2016 book Stamped from the Beginning, argues that Zurara was the world's first racist because his chronicle was the first to articulate a comprehensive defense of the African slave trade based on the concept of Black inferiority.
+In the 21st century, the work of Zurara has been re-examined for its foundational role in the development of cultural racism.
+Historian Ibram X. Kendi, in his 2016 book Stamped from the Beginning, argues that Zurara was the world's first cultural racist because his chronicle was the first to articulate a comprehensive defense of the Atlantic slave trade based on the concept of black inferiority.

 Kendi posits that Zurara's writing was not the cause of the Portuguese slave trade but rather a product of it; Prince Henry's economic and political self-interest in the trade of enslaved Africans came first.
 Zurara was then tasked with creating a narrative to justify these policies.
-According to this view, Zurara's chronicle established a powerful and enduring justification for racism by portraying enslaved Africans as savages who were being civilized and saved through their enslavement, thereby creating racist ideas to rationalize pre-existing racist policies.
+According to this view, Zurara's chronicle established a powerful and enduring justification for proto-racism by portraying enslaved Africans as "savages" who were being civilized and saved through their enslavement, thereby creating racist ideas to rationalize proto-racist policies.

+Curse of Ham

+It has also been posited that Zurara was likely the first European to attempt to provide a theological justification for the enslavement of Africans by appealing to the so-called Curse of Ham.
+The idea later spread widely that the divine curse against Noah's son was in fact the genesis of the Black race and their subsequent misfortune in the history of global expansion.